StrayRobots/cli/docs/src/formats/model.md

 ## Model Format

 Stray operates on a standard model format.
 The model directory can be produced and modified with different Stray [commands](/commands/index.md).
-A model directory may consists of the following items:
+A model directory consists of the following items:

-- `model.pth`
+- `output`
-    - The current version of the model saved as [TorchScript](https://pytorch.org/docs/stable/jit.html)
-    - Models can be created and trained with the `stray model` [command](/commands/model.md)
+    - Weights and other data are saved here during training.
+Models can be created and trained with the `stray model` [command](/commands/model.md)
-- `config.json`
+- `config.yaml`
-    - Contains the optional model type specific configuration for training and inference
+    - Contains the model type specific configuration for training and inference
-    - The editable config files are initialized when running the `stray model generate` [command](/commands/model.md#stray-model-generate)
+    - Initialized when running the `stray model generate` [command](/commands/model.md#stray-model-generate)
+- `dataset_metadata.json`
+    - Metadata (e.g. class labels) from training data is stored here

 ## Help